 Exhibition “Who’s on stage!
 One Hundred Years of Performances in Ancient Ostia (1922 – 2022).”

 The exhibition traces the most important moments of historical performances.
 A montage of period photographs and films shows excavations and elements of Ostia’s archaeological landscape in different eras.

 The Colors of Antiquity.
 Santarelli Marbles at the Capitoline Museums

 In two rooms of Palazzo Clementino at the Capitoline Museums, there is on display a broad overview of the use of colored marbles, from their origins to the 20th century, through a fine selection of pieces from the Santarelli Foundation.

 There are no public papal masses in July.

-The Pope’s Angelus prayer takes place every Sunday at noon in St. Peter’s Square.
+The Pope’s Angelus prayer takes place at noon on July 10, 17 and 31 in St. Peter’s Square.

 Rome has a lively music scene.
 Many pubs and music venues offer live music, especially on weekends.
 Classical music can be found in many churches and palaces.

 With the summer heat, many concerts are relocated to the open air, such as the Caracalla thermal baths or the Circus Maximus.
 The Rock in Roma festival moves to the racecourse and the Roman theater in Ostia Antica.